prem-muthedath/game-of-clicks/README.md

      ````

      Or you could use another function in the library that takes the game data
-     as arguments (instead of an inpout file) to compute the minimum clicks.
+     as arguments (instead of an input file) to compute the minimum clicks.

      ````
      minimumClicksFor 1 20 [18, 19] [15, 14, 17,11, 17]